dustin/dustin.sallings.org/_posts/2011-09-20-cathing-up.markdown

 erlang process to be picked up in another process.
-Without as much as picking up an editor, I blasted out [this commandline][emsgtime] and was able to say it's around 8µs ± a few nanoseconds for clock skew across cores and processes that are scheduled independntly on other threads regardless of my message having been sent.
+Without as much as picking up an editor, I blasted out [this commandline][emsgtime] and was able to say it's around 8µs ± a few nanoseconds for clock skew across cores and processes that are scheduled independently on other threads regardless of my message having been sent.

 My [DTrace wiki page][erlangd] is a starting point for getting the